Richard Newport (died 1570): Under Queen Mary

 George Bromley, as depicted on his tomb in the church of St Peter the Apostle, Worfield, Shropshire.
 Newport supported the political career of Bromley, who was his wife's second cousin.

 Sir Thomas Bromley, the future Lord Chancellor, was George Bromley's younger brother and a favourite of Chief Justice Thomas Bromley, who left a small annuity to aid his legal studies.

 Newport seems to have accepted the political and religious twists and turns of the mid-Tudor period, and it is impossible to know with what reluctance.
-He did not sit in any of Mary's parliaments.
+He did not sit in any of Mary I's parliaments.
 However, he was made a Justice of the Peace in 1554 and chosen as High Sheriff of Shropshire again in 1557.
 His father-in-law, Chief Justice Bromley, had died in 1555, giving Newport some access to his great wealth, so he was now one of the richest and most influential men in the county.
 However, there were plenty of Catholics to choose from, so he must have seemed trustworthy to the Catholic regime to be honoured and empowered with the shrievalty.

 As sheriff, Newport was a contracting party or returning officer in not only the elections for the county constituency, but also the Shropshire borough seats.
 For the last parliament of the reign, which assembled in January 1558, he oversaw, and probably influenced, the return of his wife's second cousins, George Bromley at Much Wenlock, and Thomas Bromley, the future Lord Chancellor, at Bridgnorth.
 Both were members of the Inner Temple and favourites of the late chief justice.
 One of the county seats was taken by Newport's uncle, Richard Corbet.
 All three seem to have been Protestants by inclination, but not openly so at the time.